Casio MQ-24 series watch battery replacement

 6. Re-insert the gasket.

 Replace the gasket in the same orientation you removed it.
 MOST CRITICAL that it fits in the dedicated groove of the watch body and doesn’t overhang inside or out.
-If this gasket is properly placed you will get moisture in your watch later.
+If this gasket is improperly placed you will get moisture in your watch later.
+I’ve noticed, and a few have commented, that this gasket is a tad oversized—my guess is it expands and increases in diametre slightly when the pressure is released (after years of being squished?)—so it can be difficult to get it back in the grooves.
+Careful it doesn’t stick out and get pinched.

 7. Re-insert the back cover.